Table of Contents

 • Button 7 Mega: Toggles Mega.

-All functions are disabled by default when starting up, achieved by deactivating the corresponding scripts in the editor.
-Button operations control the activation/deactivation of the corresponding scripts.
-You can set the default enabled functions based on the samples you want to run.
+• Default feature states All features are disabled by default at startup.
+This is achieved by deactivating the corresponding scripts in the editor.
+Button operations enable/disable these scripts.
+You can set the default enabled features based on the sample you intend to run. hmd-default-disable

 • Using embedded image tracking targets

-• The samples preset the size of the image used for planar image tracking.
-You need to print namecard.jpg on A4 paper, ensuring the image is not stretched, cropped, and fills the paper as much as possible (as shown below).
+• The sample predefines the size of the image used for planar image tracking.
+You need to print namecard.jpg on A4 paper, ensuring the image is not stretched, cropped, and fills the paper as much as possible (image below). namecard

-• Measure the length of the namecard pattern on the printed paper.
-Based on the measurement results, set the Scale of the Image Target in the Unity scene to match the actual physical size (in meters).
+• Measure the actual physical length of the printed namecard pattern.
+Based on this measurement, set the Scale of the Image Target in the Unity scene to match the true physical size (in meters). set-the-actual-size

-• When EasyAR motion fusion is enabled, only fixed-position (non-movable) images can be tracked.
-If motion fusion is disabled, the image cannot be tracked once it moves out of the field of view.
+• When EasyAR Motion Fusion is enabled, only fixed-position (non-movable) images can be tracked.
+If motion fusion is disabled, the image cannot be tracked when it leaves the field of view.

-• Sometimes the headset's perspective may not accurately reflect the camera image size.
-If tracking fails, try moving the headset camera closer to the image.
-For practical use, it is recommended to track larger images, such as 5m*5m in size.
+• Sometimes the glasses' view may not accurately reflect the camera image size.
+If tracking fails, try moving the glasses camera closer to the image.
+For practical use, tracking larger images (e.g., 5m x 5m) is recommended.

 Note

-On the headset, regardless of whether the EasyAR motion fusion function is enabled or disabled, the Scale parameter of the image target must be set to the actual physical size; otherwise, the displayed position will be incorrect.
+On headsets, whether EasyAR Motion Fusion is enabled or disabled, the Scale parameter of the Image Target must be set to the true physical size; otherwise, the display position will be incorrect.